Health District Names Public Health Heroes

-LAS VEGAS – The Southern Nevada Health District today announced its annual Public Health Heroes, recognition given to individuals or organizations whose efforts positively affect the health and well-being of the community.
-This year’s winners were honored at the April 24 Southern Nevada District Board of Health meeting.
+LAS VEGAS – The Southern Nevada Health District announced its annual Public Health Heroes, recognition given to individuals or organizations whose efforts positively affect the health and well-being of the community.
+This year’s winners will be honored at the April 23 Southern Nevada District Board of Health meeting.

 This year’s awardees have all shown tremendous initiative to ensure the conditions necessary to protect the health of Southern Nevada residents and visitors.
 All are well-deserving recipients of the Public Health Hero Awards.